mrkkrp/req/README.md

 is not all though, because you cannot really use `get` you see in the main module, because you want to have connection sharing.
-Wreq's author does not take the gift of automatic connection re-use `Manager` from `http-client` provides, it invents the whole new thing of “sessions”.
+Wreq's author does not take the gift of automatic connection re-use `Manager` from `http-client` provides, he invents the whole new thing of “sessions”.
 Only inside a session your connections will be shared and re-used.
 However with the session stuff you have yet another set of per-method functions like `get` and `getWith` — these are different ones, to be used with sessions!
 Now if